 Not all VPN providers were created equally.
 Some are good; some are excellent; some are bad, and some are nightmares.

 Please refer to this guide (coming soon) on how to choose a VPN provider based on your needs and budget.

 What are the limitations of VPN?

-Before moving to VPN, you need to know the limitations of VPN:
+Before moving to VPN, you need to know the limitations of a VPN:

 - The data collection policy in the VPN servers varies.
-Luckily, more and more VPN providers do not collect the usage data.
+Luckily, more and more VPN providers do not collect user data.
 But do not assume.

 - In some regions, using VPN may be illegal.